CE-Programming/toolchain/docs/index.rst

 Welcome to the CE C/C++ Toolchain!
 ==================================

-The CE C/C++ Toolchain allows you to create incredible programs using the standard C/C++ language.
+The CE C/C++ Toolchain allows you to create incredible programs for the TI-84 Plus CE/TI-83 Premium CE (with or without Python) using the standard C/C++ language.
 Additionally, the CE Libraries are used to aid in rapid development by implementing optimized routines for graphics, file I/O, fonts, keypad input, and more.